ENTRY DETAILS FOR LWL18 AVAILABLE ON 1 SEPTEMBER

 Riding an Audax event is about riding with like-minded people.
 You’ll make friends on the road and encourage each other to keep moving.

-The return leg takes you over the Severn Bridge and back into England and the testing climb to the Somerset Monument on the Cotswold Edge as you head over to Malmesbury.
+The return leg takes you over the Severn Bridge and back into England and the iconic climb to the Somerset Monument on the Cotswold Edge as you head over to Malmesbury.
 The ride then passes Royal Wootton Bassett to Lambourn and then into the lanes to Henley, Marlow and home by 9 am on Sunday.

 Even the fastest riders will get to enjoy the peace of a night ride.